 List of Top Branding Strategies for Small Businesses

 How often is it that we see a brand find a permanent place in our daily vocabulary?
 From time to time, don’t we find ourselves asking a friend to “Google” it or get a “Xerox” of something without a second thought?
-Such brands have so distinctly established themselves in our lives that their names have effectively taken over the very actions they perform for us.
+Such brands have so distinctly established themselves in our lives with effective branding and a solid marketing strategy that their names have effectively taken over the very actions they perform for us.

 So, in an increasingly crowded marketplace, distinguishing your brand/business from the rest is only one job done.
 The other part is the perception/image that people would generally have about you.
 That is the trust factor - not just whether to buy from your brand or not but the very idea that people have when your brand name comes in.